 1. LEFT-HAND ARTICULATION (HAMMERING) IN A SLUR

 In a 100% legato slur, it is uniquely the left hand that determines the clarity of the articulation, according to the speed and force with which the fingers are placed onto (or lifted off) the strings.
-The faster the passage, the more we need to articulate clearly the left-hand fingers, for which we may want to use more their harder tips rather than the softer pads (see Finger-String Contact and Finger Articulation).
+The faster the passage, the more we need to articulate clearly the left-hand fingers, for which we may prefer to use the harder tips rather than the softer pads (see Finger-String Contact and Finger Articulation).
 In staccato and portato bowings however, the pulsations within each bowstroke also contribute to the articulation.

 2. LEFT-HAND PIZZICATO TO HELP WITH BOW STARTS ON OPEN STRINGS

 ARTICULATION AND BOWINGS